zyqzxn/YuqiangZhangLab.github.io/_pages/openings.md

 We recruit 1-3 PhD students and 1-2 Master students each year.
 If you are interested in working with us, please send an email to [Lei Zhu]({{ site.url }}{{ site.baseurl }}/contact/).
-In your email, please
+In the email, please
-(1) insert "Application PhD" or "Application Master" in the subject line,
+(1) insert "PhD Application" or "Master Application" in the subject line,
-(2) state briefly why you are interested,
+(2) state briefly why you are interested in us,
 (3) attach a CV,
 (4) attach your Master (if any) and Undergraduate transcripts.